Conformal theory of everything: Gravity

+we can see that the renormalizability of the theory is achieved at the cost of the emergence of a massive ghost pole at $p^2 = -m^2$ with negative residue, in addition to the usual massless graviton pole at $p^2 = 0$ with positive residue.
 In most cases, the presence of a ghost violates the unitarity of the theory.
 However, the fact that the mass of the MCG ghost is above the normal threshold of the massless graviton production makes it unstable.
 In this case, the ordinary perturbation theory breaks down and we must use a modified perturbation series in which the bare propagator $D(p^2)$ is replaced by the dressed propagator \cite{Antoniadis}

 where $\Pi(p^2)$ is the sum of all one-particle irreducible (1PI) self-energy parts.